bufbuild/docs.buf.build/docs/build-systems/bazel.md

 ### Pinning the `buf` version

-By default, `rules_buf_toolchains` loads the latest buf version.
-For hermetic builds pin the cli version using the version attribute.
+By default, `rules_buf_toolchains` loads the latest `buf` version.
+For hermetic builds pin the `buf` version using the version attribute.

 ```python title="WORKSPACE" {1-2}
 # rules_buf fetches the sha based on the version number, the version is enough for hermetic builds.